 Entire organisation needs to have insight in customer’s process

 “Therefore, we have also invested in offering all departments involved more insight into the customer’s processes.
-My colleague Elsbeth de Jong, who is a Customer Service Officer, has an important role in this.
-Among other things, she ensures that our colleagues get to know the customer and the product on which they work better.
-For example, she ensured that our colleagues in the operation received an online demonstration of StyleShoots, a product they are working on.
+My colleagues at Customer Service have an important role in this.
+Among other things, they ensure that our colleagues get to know the customer and the product on which they work better.
+For example, they ensured that our colleagues in the operation received an online demonstration of StyleShoots, a product they are working on.
 Something that raises awareness and leads to a better understanding."

 Copyright photography: Styleshoots.
 On the picture, you can see the product 'Vertical' which is used to photograph clothes and mannequins for a.o.
 Zalando.

 “In practice you notice that it is not always easy for people to work in a different manner.
 It is very tempting to go back to familiar patterns.
 We always have an excuse to do something in a certain way.
 But if we keep doing what we have always done, we will always get what we got.
 Thanks to our new way of working, we address each other more directly without blaming each other.
 This is how you create a culture of improvement."

 Craftsmanship and creativity distinguish NTS Hermus